International Tiger’s Day 2024: History, Theme, Significance

 Government Initiatives

 The Government of India plays an important role in the conservation of tigers.
-Many initiatives are taken by the Indian government that helps secure the population of tigers in the world.
+Many initiatives are taken by the Indian government to help secure the population of tigers in the world.
 Some key initiatives are listed below:

 • Launched in 1973, Project Tiger aims at creating and maintaining tiger reserves in the country.
 These tiger reserves would ultimately serve as protected areas for tigers to thrive and live peacefully in their natural habitat.